Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve (කන්නෙලිය-දෙදියගල-නාකියාදෙණිය ජෛවගෝල රක්ෂිතය)

 Main attractionsHiking Trails

-Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve is a major catchment area for two of the most important rivers in the region, the Gin and Nilwala Rivers, which feeds numerous rivers and streams.
-They drain into the Indian Ocean near the world famous coral reefs of the Hikkaduwa Marine Sanctuary.
-There are high proportion of endemism among the 234 identified woody tree spaces, with 141 being endemic to Sri Lanka.
-Totally there are 301 plant types can be found at Kanneliya forest reserve.
+Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve is a major catchment area for two of the most important rivers in the region, the Gin and Nilwala Rivers, which feed numerous rivers and streams.
+They drain into the Indian Ocean near the world-famous coral reefs of the Hikkaduwa Marine Sanctuary.
+There is a high proportion of endemism among the 234 identified woody tree spaces, with 141 being endemic to Sri Lanka.
+Totally there are 301 plant types that can be found at the Kanneliya forest reserve.
 Some 133 faunal species with 59 birds.
-14 amphibians 32 butterflies, 7 snakes, 10 mammals .
-Several conservation programs held in Kanneliya for project this forest.
-Along with the new conservation initiative this forest seems to have got a reasonable regeneration and rich bio diversity as mentioned above.
+14 amphibians 32 butterflies, 7 snakes, 10 mammals.
+Several conservation programs were held in Kanneliya for the project of this forest.
+Along with the new conservation initiative, this forest seems to have a reasonable regeneration and rich biodiversity as mentioned above.

 Though vehicle traffic is not allowed, several hiking treks have been developed.
 These treks range from easy to moderate and each one covers some unique locations situated inside the forest.

-6. Kabbale Mountain Trail – 5.5 km, time 6 hours – considered the most difficult trek from all.
+6. Kabbale Mountain Trail – 5.5 km, time 6 hours – considered the most difficult trek of all.

-All trail start from the Kanneliya information centre at Udugama, Galle.
+All trails start from the Kanneliya information centre at Udugama, Galle.

 Also See